List of Scott Pilgrim characters: Scott Pilgrim

 Scott is played by Michael Cera in the film Scott Pilgrim vs. the World.
 Shortly before filming began, Cera received a list of secrets (some of which are already in the books, some of which are neither in the books nor the film) about the character.
 Cera said: "The one that really stays in my head is that Scott, in his mind, is the star of his own movie.
 This movie is, in a way, existing in his own mind.
 This is his weird perception of the world around him."

-Cera also voices Scott for the animated short Scott Pilgrim vs. The Animation.
+Cera also voices Scott for the animated short Scott Pilgrim vs. The Animation, and reprises his role in the 2023 anime series Scott Pilgrim Takes Off.
+Takes Off also features Finn Wolfhard voicing a teenage Scott, and Will Forte voicing an older Scott in his mid-30s.
+It is revealed that in the future, Scott and Ramona eventually separate, and the 37-year-old Scott takes it poorly and kidnaps his 23-year-old self from the past to convince him not to date Ramona.
+When his plan fails, Scott loses more of his sanity and spends 10 years training before going back in time once more to try and destroy Ramona, the Evil Exes, and his past self.